 Spray nozzles must meet varying requirements.
-BETE Deutschland will consult with you in selecting the optimal nozzle for your specific application.
+BETE Europe will consult with you in selecting the optimal nozzle for your specific application.

 The result of the atomisation process is primarily influenced by the nozzle's design.